 "Just one more turn."
 If there's a mantra for all Civilization players, it's those four words.
 "Just one more turn" is how a Civ game somehow spirals out of control and it's suddenly 3 a.m., you're 300 turns deep and Gandhi is threatening you with nuclear armageddon ("Never trust Gandhi" could also be a Civ mantra).
 As long-time Civilization players know, the further you progress in a campaign, the longer the turns take to resolve, as your CPU struggles to process hundreds of AI actions in the blink of an eye.
-But the right hardware can make a huge difference in those turn times.
+But the right hardware can make a huge difference, a CPU even more than one of the best graphics cards, in those turn times.
 With the brand-new Civilization VI, the Intel® Core™ i7 6700K chews through demanding late-game turns that trip up weaker processors.

 Civilization VI's minimum spec calls for an Intel® Core™ i3 2.5 Ghz processor, which means it can run just fine on a budget gaming PC.
 But what if we want 60 frames per second at Ultra settings?
 For that, a powerful CPU like the Intel® Core™ i7 6700K comes in handy.